Standing Committees

 The main charge of Spectra’s Profession Committee is to support the professional development of LGBTQ+ mathematicians and our inclusion in the larger community of professional mathematicians.
 In the past, this has fallen into two big categories: facilitating workshops and panel discussions at the JMM, and organizing conferences for LGBTQ+ mathematicians.
 If you have interest or experience in planning or running these kinds of activities or have ideas for other ways to support the professional development of LGBTQ+ math folks, please consider self-nominating for the Profession Committee.

-Outreach & Communications Committee
+Outreach & Development Committee

 The focus of Spectra’s Outreach and Communications Committee is keeping LGBTQ+ mathematicians updated about any events and initiatives that can help further inclusive spaces in mathematics.
 This can entail overseeing Spectra’s online presence on social media, creating campaigns to increase the visibility of LGBTQ+ mathematicians, developing the newsletter to keep members informed about what’s happening in the LGBTQ+ Math and STEM community, and through other events and activities to engage a wide swatch of the mathematics community.
 We are looking for community members that are willing to work together to brainstorm new outreach initiatives, as well as further the scope of this newsletter.

-Political Committee
+Advocacy Committee

 Equity, Diversity, Inclusion, and Accessibility (EDIA) Committee